trick77/tunlr-style-dns-unblocking/README.md

 The generator will create two files based on the information in json.config:
 - haproxy.conf
 - dnsmasq-haproxy.conf

+Test your new setup with http://trick77.com/dns-unblocking-setup-tester/

 #### non-sni (Advanced Setup)

 non-sni mode enables DNS-unblocking for multimedia players (or applications) which can't handle SNI but still using just a single IP address using some netfilter trickery.
 See here for more information on this mode: http://trick77.com/2014/04/02/netflix-dns-unblocking-without-sni-xbox-360-ps3-samsung-tv/

+Test your new setup with http://trick77.com/dns-unblocking-setup-tester/

 Non-conclusive list of devices which don't understand SNI:
 - Xbox 360